Zenithsiz/ist-ddrs-lab2/typst/exercises/3.typ

 ==== a.

-#indent_par[The following figures 7 and 8 show the throughput of slotted ALOHA for various values of $N$, $p$ and $σ$ on the same scale.]
+#indent_par[The following figures 7 and 8 show the throughput of slotted ALOHA for various values of $N$, $p$ and $σ$, on the same scale.]

 #grid(
   columns: (1fr, 1fr),
-  figure(
+  pad(1em, figure(
-    image("/output/3a-aloha10.svg", width: 80%),
+    image("/output/3a-aloha10.svg", width: 100%),
-    caption: [Theoretical performance of slotted ALOHA (N = 10)] ), figure(
+    caption: [Theoretical performance of slotted ALOHA (N = 10)] )), pad(1em, figure(
-    image("/output/3a-aloha25.svg", width: 80%),
+    image("/output/3a-aloha25.svg", width: 100%),
-    caption: [Theoretical performance of slotted ALOHA (N = 25)] ),
+    caption: [Theoretical performance of slotted ALOHA (N = 25)] )),
 )

 #indent_par[For small values of $σ$, most users are stuck in the thinking state, without sending packets, while for larger values of $σ$, most users are simultaneously attempting to send packets, thus increasing the probability of a collision.
-In both cases, the throughput is low, regardless of the values of $p$]
+In both cases, the throughput is low, regardless of the values of $p$.]

 #indent_par[For values of $σ$ between 0.01 and 0.1, we see a sharp increase in throughput, given that this is a "sweet spot", where users will try to transmit more often, but not as often as to collide.
 However, in this range, the throughput depends sharply on the values of $N$ and $p$.]